 Factors determining what kind of Investor you are:

 Now, let us take another example.
-Here, you are highly interested in stock market and you give plenty of time for your investment.
-Then, you fall in the category of an active investor.
+Here, you are highly interested in the stock market and you give plenty of time for your investment.
+Then, you fall into the category of an active investor.

-However, there are not the only scenario possible for the investors.
-For instance, say you are willing to give 2-3 hours per week for your investments.
+However, these are not the only scenario possible for investors.
+For instance, say you are willing to give 5-10 hours per week for your investments.
 Then, you lie somewhere between an active and passive investor.

-There is also a third possibility based on the preference.
+There is also a third possibility based on preference.
 Suppose you like to party in your free time.
-Nevertheless, during the party you also like to discuss about the prices of the stocks and its trends with your friends.
-In this case you are again somewhere between an active and a passive investor.
+Nevertheless, during the party, you also like to discuss the prices of the stocks and their trends with your friends.
+In this case, you are again somewhere between an active and a passive investor.